-The Abel Tasman National Park was first discovered by Abel Janszoon Tasman back in 1642.
-Both the park and its gateway towns are home to a richly diverse history, and there are plenty of opportunities for visitors to learn more about the ancestral guardians of the idyllic coastal paradise we get to enjoy today.
+The Abel Tasman National Park was treasured by mana whenua long before it was first 'discovered' by the Europeans, when Abel Janszoon Tasman caught sight of the land back in 1642.
+Local iwi continue to have a strong relationship with this special place, working closely with conservation groups as kaitiaki or guardians of the land.
+Both the park and its gateway towns are home to a richly diverse history, and there are plenty of opportunities for visitors to learn more about the heritage of the idyllic coastal paradise we get to enjoy today.

 After a relaxing night’s sleep at one of the lodges or beach camps in the laid-back village of Marahau, head a short distance over the hill to Kaiteriteri Beach, where you’ll be met by the team at Waka Abel Tasman.
 The traditional Māori canoe were a vital part of our history in travel and trade, with Waka being the living expression of our tūpuna (ancestors) who sailed the Pacific Ocean for thousands of years.
 Paddling the stunning coastline to the iconic Split Apple Rock, you’ll feel the joy of working as part of a team whilst getting to immerse yourself in the culture and history of this extraordinary place.

 In the afternoon, hop aboard a scenic cruise that will take you deeper into the national park, and enlighten you with a tasting platter of the historic, cultural and conservation stories that make this place what it is today.
 We recommend stepping off at Medlands Beach where you’ll get to see the Pou Whenua overlooking the bay, a carved wooden statue that highlights the relationships Māori have with the area.